aphanotus/borealis/README.md

 ### Jadera

-Shape data and associated metadata for soapberry bug specimens (*Jadera haematoloma*) from [Fawcett et al. 2018 *Nature Communications*](https://www.nature.com/articles/s41467-018-04102-1). `Jadera` contains data for bugs collected in the wild and raised under various environmental conditions in the lab. `JaderaRNAi` includes similar data for bugs subjected to juvenile stage RNA interference targeting *FoxO*.
+Shape data and associated metadata for soapberry bug specimens (*Jadera haematoloma*) from [Fawcett et al. 2018 *Nature Communications*](https://www.nature.com/articles/s41467-018-04102-1). `Jadera` contains data for bugs collected in the wild and raised under various environmental conditions in the lab. `JaderaRNAi` includes similar data for bugs subjected to juvenile stage RNA interference targeting *FoxO* and several components of the *EGF* signaling pathway.
 Both datasets include 42 landmarks from the dorsal side and linear metadata for the length of ventral appendages.
 Landmarks include the head, pronotum, mesonotum and one (upper) forewing.

 ![](https://i.imgur.com/ZCmMXav.png)